Language barrier: Language dominance after colonisation

 Nigeria was a British colony and was forced to use English.
 Nigerians spoke English rather than their own languages, and the use of English has rapidly spread throughout Nigerian society.
 The role of English in education is important, and English dominates the printed media.

 Although informal education in Nigeria uses Nigerian languages, most Nigerians are more literate in English.

 When the British government took over the administration of the schools in Nigeria, they came up with a policy that made English language a core subject in schools.
-English language serves as the basic instruction language in the Nigeria education system.
-It is a measure of the evaluation of student's school performance, hence the need for it being a compulsory subject in Nigerian's schools.

-After independence, the Nigerian educational system remained the same as the colonial era.
-In Nigeria, English language is the language of instruction from primary education through secondary to tertiary education.
-It is the language through which all other subjects in the educational curriculum are taught.
+After independence, the Nigerian educational system remained the same.
+English is the language of instruction in Nigeria from primary through secondary to tertiary education.
+It is the language in which all other subjects in the educational curriculum are taught.
 A credit pass in English is a compulsory condition for securing admission into Nigerian tertiary institutions.

-It is also exemplified throughout other British Commonwealth or past colonised countries.
+It is also exemplified throughout other British Commonwealth or formerly colonised countries.
 Other examples besides English include Portuguese in Angola and French in Mauritius.